2022 Michigan State Spartans football team: Minnesota

 Following the humbling loss to the Huskies, the Spartans dropped out of the AP poll while remaining ranked at No. 21 in the coaches poll.
 They returned home to face Minnesota in the first conference game of the season.

 Once again, the Spartan defense was decimated by the opponent as the Gophers scored on their first possession, easily moving down the field to take a 7–0 lead.
 Following a three-and-out for MSU, the Gophers embarked on a nine-play drive as they again moved downfield easily and pushed the lead to 14–0.
 Following another three-and-out for the Spartan offense, the Gophers into MSU territory, but the drive stalled at the eight.
 A field goal by Minnesota moved the lead to 17–0 early in the second quarter.
 The Spartans got two first downs on their next drive, but Payton Thorne was intercepted on fourth down setting Minnesota up at their own 33.
 After moving to the Spartan 24, a fumble gave the Spartans the ball again with 4:41 left in the half.
 MSU was only able to move to midfield before being forced to punt again.
 Minnesota moved to midfield on the ensuing possession, but the clock ran out as they went to halftime with a 17-point lead.

 Looking to get back into the game to start the third quarter, the Spartans moved into Gopher territory before Thorne fumbled the ball at the Minnesota six, ending the drive.
 Minnesota answered with a 12-play, 90-yard drive to move the lead to 24–0.
 On the next possession for the Spartans, Thorne was intercepted again setting Minnesota up at the MSU 28.
 As the game moved to the fourth quarter, the Gophers scored their fourth touchdown of the game moving their lead to 31 points with 14:08 left in the game.
-Following yet another punt by MSU, the Gophers wen on a 15 play, 76-yard drive that took over 10 minutes before settling for a field goal to push the lead to 34–0 with 1:48 left in the game.
+Following yet another punt by MSU, the Gophers went on a 15 play, 76-yard drive that took over 10 minutes before settling for a field goal to push the lead to 34–0 with 1:48 left in the game.
 MSU went to backups and the Spartans moved quickly downfield before Noah Kim hit Germie Bernard for a 27-yard touchdown to notch the first Spartan points of the game with 17 seconds left in the game.
 The Gophers ran out the clock to earn the 34–7 win.

 MSU's defense was thrashed once again, allowing 268 yards through the air and 240 yards rushing.
 MSU's offense struggled mightily only gaining 240 yards compared to Minnesota's 508 yards.
 Minnesota dominated the game, running 74 plays to MSU's 45.
 The loss dropped the Spartans to 2–2 on the season and 0–1 in Big Ten play.